Intervention/docs/imagehash/beta/api/hash.md

 [TOC]

-When you generate an image hash using any hashing strategy, you receive a `Hash` object implementing the `HashInterface`.
-This object represents a perceptual fingerprint of the image and provides methods for comparison, conversion, and serialization.
-The `Hash` object is: **immutable**, **serializable** and **comparable**, as the following examples show.
+When you generate an image hash using any hashing strategy, you get a `Hash` object that implements `HashInterface`.
+This object represents a perceptual fingerprint of the image.
+It's **immutable**, **serializable**, and **comparable**.

 ## Comparing Hashes

-Perceptual hashes can be compared to determine how similar two images are.
-The library uses the Hamming distance algorithm to count the number of differing bits between two hashes.
+Perceptual hashes can be compared to determine image similarity.
+The library uses the Hamming distance algorithm, which counts the number of differing bits between two hashes.

 ### Calculate Distance

 > public Hash::distance(HashInterface $hash): int

 Calculate the Hamming distance between two hashes.
-The distance represents the number of bits that differ between the hashes.
-A lower distance indicates more similar images.
+This returns the number of bits that differ.
+Lower distance means more similar images.

 #### Parameters